dyka3773/obsidian-notes/Tech notes/Python/Paradigms/Functional Paradigm/List Comprehension.md

   - comprehension
 ---
 In [[Python]], list comprehension is a way to create lists in a declarative way.
-It is a syntactic construct that allows us to create lists from other lists, generators, etc.
+It is a syntactic construct that allows us to create lists from other lists, [[Generators]], etc.
 It is mostly used to replace `map()` and `filter()` functions when the function we want to apply is a simple [[Lambda Functions|lambda]] function.
 For more complex functions, it is better to use `map()` and `filter()` as (to my opinion) they are more readable.